stevleibelt/incubator/component/php/event_trigger/README.md

-# Generic Event Trigger Component
+# Generic Event Handler Component

-This component will help you to implement a generic event trigger in your application.
+This component will help you to implement a generic event handler in your application.

-It either ends up by using a runtime event dispatcher, a REST based event dispatcher or a BUS based event dispatcher.
+It either ends up by using a runtime event dispatcher, a REST based event dispatcher, a database based event dispatcher or a BUS based event dispatcher.

 # features